browserify/browserify/readme.markdown

 that you can `push()`, `unshift()`, or `splice()` to insert your own transform streams.

+# b.reset(opts)

+Reset the pipeline back to a normal state.
+This function is called automatically when `bundle()` is called multiple times.

+This function triggers a 'reset' event.

 # package.json

 browserify uses the `package.json` in its module resolution algorithm just like